zrmacc/Practical-Equivalence/PracticalEquiDesign/README.md

 ## Weibull Specification

-Given the survival probabilities at two distinct time points, the function `WeibullSpec` determines the corresponding shape and rate parameter.
+Given the survival probabilities at two distinct time points, the function `WeibullSpec` determines the shape and rate parameter of the corresponding Weibull distribution.
 For example, suppose the anticipated survival at `t1 = 6` months is 80\% and that at `t2 = 12` months is 50\%.
 The corresponding Weibull distribution has shape and rate:

 ```r
 theta <- WeibullSpec(t1 = 6, p1 = 0.8, t2 = 12, p2 = 0.5)